Posted By Visit Mesa Team

 Peralta Trail – Superstition Mountains

-This hiking adventure in the Superstition Wilderness has been dog tested and approved (by my Rhodesian Ridgeback/Lab mix, Pyper).
+This hiking adventure in the Superstition Wilderness is dog tested and approved.
 Peralta Trail offers spectacular views of the Arizona desert, as well as plenty of shade and vegetation throughout the first half of the hike.
 This 4.9 mile out and back trail will be enjoyed by humans and dogs alike (just remember to keep Fido on the leash!)
 Follow your hike all the way to Fremont Saddle, which will give you uninterrupted views of Weaver’s Needle.
-Allot 3- 3.5 hours for this moderate to difficult hike.
+Allow 3- 3.5 hours for this moderate to difficult hike.

 Directions to trailhead: From Mesa, take the US 60 East out towards Gold Canyon.
 Turn left on to FS77 (Peralta Road).
 Continue on Peralta Road for approximately 7.5 miles until you reach the trailhead parking lot.
 Most of this road is unpaved, but easily accessible even with a car.

 If you head out for the day without your four-legged friend to explore what Mesa has to offer, you may need to take them to Quail Run Dog Park in the evening to get out some of that energy!
-I recently took Pyper here for the first time and she just couldn’t get enough of it.
-There are plenty of trees for shade, a separate area for timid dogs, and a doggie water fountain.
+There are plenty of trees for shade, a separate area for timid dogs, and a doggy water fountain.
 If you have fur-less children, there is a playground right next to the dog park so everyone can have some fun!
 Quail Run Dog Park is open from sunrise to 10:00pm, but closed on Thursdays for maintenance.

 We want to see how you travel with your furry pal -- be sure to tag social posts with #VisitMesa and #MesaCityLimitless to share with us!